Trusted by enterprise security teams

 What Is Typosquatting?

 Typosquatting is different from cybersquatting, which involves registering a trademarked name to resell it.
-Typosquatting specifically targets typing mistakes to intercept traffic meant for legitimate sites.
+Typosquatting plays a different game.
+It bets on the misspelling itself.
+Whoever lands on the wrong domain becomes the target.

 When typosquatting attacks succeed, stolen credentials end up on dark web markets within hours.
 Continuous domain monitoring detects these lookalike domains before attackers use them against your employees and customers.